wallnerryan/pxdocs-backup/content/use-px-backup/backup-restore/perform-backup.md

     * **Backup name**: the name of the backup you want displayed in the PX-Backup UI
     * **Destination location**: which bucket you want to store your backups onto
-    * **Schedule**: run the backup immediately or choose a schedule rule to associate with this backup
+    * **Now** or **Schedule**: run the backup immediately or choose a schedule policy to associate with this backup
     * **Pre-exec rule**: any rules you want to execute before the backup runs
     * **Post-exec rule**: any rules you want to execute after the backup runs
     * **Backup labels**: any labels you want to attach to the backup once it's created

     ![](/img/populate-backup-fields.png)

+Once you've created your backup, you can [monitor its status](/use-px-backup/backup-restore/monitor-status).

 <!--
 ## Perform a namespace-level backup